 When the information in the client's record, including statements of the client or third-parties, indicates that paid expenses exceed the stated income, the existence of unstated income must be explored.
-The client must complete form ES-IN-1, Statement of Monthly Living Expenses.

 If insufficient or conflicting evidence exists, the Worker must question the client about the possibility of unstated income and allow him the opportunity to explain how his expenses are met.
 If the client provides a satisfactory explanation, the Worker records the explanation.